Allister Brimble

-Allister Brimble is a British video game music composer.
+Allister Brimble is a British video game composer.
 He began composing music and sound effects for the video game industry in the mid-1980s.
 He also produced various audio tracks, as "Brimble's Beats", that were distributed on cover disks of magazines including CU Amiga and Amiga Format.

 Brimble works as a freelance musician and sound designer for the games and console industry, and used to work alongside colleague Anthony Putson at the now defunct Orchestral Media Developments.
 He wrote the theme tune for an indoor theme park in Abu Dhabi.
 Brimble's extensive experience in alternative formats allowed him to compose for many gaming platforms.

-Games

-Brimble has contributed to a multitude of games spanning many formats, including: